 1.3 The following applies to bookings made electronically (for example via the Internet):

 a) The online booking process will be explained to the Customer on the relevant website.

 b) The Customer is provided with an explanation as to how he/she may alter his/her entries, delete or reset the entire online booking form.

 c) The contractual languages necessary to complete the online booking are listed.

 d) The Customer receives an information to this effect and instructions as to how he/she can retrieve the content at a later time.

-e) By pressing the button “Book and Pay”, the Customer offers the Tour Organiser a legally binding contract.
+e) By pressing the button “Book and Pay”, the Customer offers the Tour Organizer a legally binding contract.

 f) The Customer immediately receives an electronic confirmation that his order has been received.

-g) The transmission of the travel booking by pressing the “Book and Pay” button does not provide the Customer with any rights in respect of the booking being accepted by the Tour Organiser.
-The contract becomes effective once the Customer receives the booking confirmation from the Tour Organiser which may be effected by telephone, email, fax or in writing.
+g) The transmission of the travel booking by pressing the “Book and Pay” button does not provide the Customer with any rights in respect of the booking being accepted by the Tour Organizer.
+The contract becomes effective once the Customer receives the booking confirmation from the Tour Organizer which may be effected by telephone, email, fax or in writing.

 h) Should the booking confirmation be provided immediately after the “Book and Pay” button is pressed by way of an on-screen booking confirmation, then the booking becomes binding as a result of this on-screen confirmation without a requirement for any further communication regarding its receipt.
 In this case, the Customer is provided with the opportunity to save and print the booking confirmation.
 However, the validity of this travel contract is not dependent upon whether or not the Customer makes use of the ability to save or print the booking confirmation.